 17. Yes, there is some room within a target zone for domestic interest rates to move independently of the foreign rate.
 For a one-year rate, we might see that when R* rises 1%, the home currency depreciates 1%, setting an expected appreciation of the home currency back to the middle of the band, thus offsetting the 1% lower interest rate.
 On a shorter maturity, one could—in theory—expect a change in the exchange rate of up to 2% (top to bottom of the band) in three months.
 This allows three-month rates to be 2% apart, meaning annualized rates could be over 8% apart.
 The shorter the maturity, the difference becomes essentially unbounded.
 But, this would require that the fixed exchange rate remains credible.
 On a ten-year bond, there can be only a 0.2% difference in rates as expected appreciation could be a maximum of 0.2% a year for the ten years.

 18. In a three country world, a central bank fixes one exchange rate but lets the other float.
 It is still constrained in its ability to use monetary policy.
 It must manipulate the money supply to keep the interest rate at the level that maintains interest parity.
 It has no autonomy.
 At the same time, it cannot keep more than one exchange rate fixed.

+19. Consider an example where France sells domestic assets (DA) for gold.
+If other central banks want to hold onto their monetary gold, they will raise interest rates (by selling domestic assets to reduce the money supply) to keep gold from leaving their country.
+The consequence may be that all central banks reduce their DA holdings and still hold the same amount of gold.
+Put differently, if France tries to sell domestic assets for gold and all other central banks do the same thing, the net effect is that there is still the same amount of gold on the asset side of all central banks balance sheets combined, but the domestic assets have gone down.
+Thus, the total assets have declined and there has been a monetary contraction.
+In contrast, if France buys U.S. dollar assets to hold as reserves in a reserves currency system, they can buy the dollars on the open market in exchange for domestic assets.
+If the investors want to hold dollars and the price of dollars begins to rise, the Fed can easily increase the supply of dollars by purchasing foreign assets in exchange for dollars.
+Thus, both have increased their foreign reserves, and there was no need for the assets side of the balance sheet to decline.